At Home, Work and School

 - Talk to your employer or union about developing a "scent-free workplace" policy.
 Accommodation for environmental sensitive are required under the Human Rights Acts in Canada.
 Read more.

 Reduce your risk of falling

-- Lightly touch a wall as you move about to give your muscles and joints (proprioceptive system) extra input.
+- Lightly touch a wall as you move about to give your muscles, skin and joints (proprioceptive system) extra input.

 - With advance planning, you can having a greater likelihood of preventing falls.